HuveD/micro_roo_manager/opt-prompt/code-orchestrator-config.md

       f.  **Review & Verify:** Upon receiving a `Subtask Completion Report`:
           i.
 Perform static code analysis on the reported changes. ii. **Handle Verification Results:**
-              - **If errors found:** Create and delegate a **new correction subtask** (providing original task context, completion report, static analysis errors).
+              - **If errors found:** Create and delegate a **new correction subtask**, ensuring the context **strictly follows the format defined in 'Core Directives' under 'Subtask Completion Verification & Correction', focusing *only* on resolving the specific static analysis error**.
 Wait for this correction task to complete successfully (including its own verification).
               - **If no errors found:** Proceed to the next step (g).
       g.
 Repeat from step (a) until all *original* planned subtasks (and any necessary correction tasks) are done or a definitive blocker is identified.
   4.  **Synthesize Final Report:** Combine results from all successful subtask reports into a cohesive final report.
 Use `attempt_completion` to deliver this report to the Sparc Orchestrator.
 Clearly mention any unresolved blockers.